Terstegge/mbed-os-MSP432/README.md

 USTICKER        |

 This port to Mbed OS also includes configuration items for the clock system and the ADC.
+The GPIO interface supports the GPIO modes `OpenDrain`, `OpenDrainPullUp`, `OpenSource` and `OpenSourcePullDown` using a software emulation (these modes are not supported on hardware level).
+It is also possible to assign both, rising and falling interrupt edges to a single GPIO pin.
+SPI, I2C and UART all support the interrupt-driven ASYNC modes.

 The software was written without the usage of some intermediate libraries like TIs MSP432Ware or the MSP432 SDK, so the memory footprint is quite small.
-Still the source code is very compact and readable.
+The source code is very compact and readable.

 ### Board pinout